themesberg/flowbite-svelte/src/routes/alerts/index.md

 <Htwo label="Additional content" />

-<p>The following alert components can be used if you wish to disclose more information inside the element.</p>
+The following alert components can be used if you wish to disclose more information inside the element.

 <ExampleDiv>
   <Alert color="blue" icon={InformationCircle}>